George Burns: Final years and death

-Then, Burns suffered a head injury after falling in his bathtub in July 1994 and underwent surgery to remove fluid in his skull.
-Burns never fully recovered and his performing career came to an end.
-In February 1995, Burns, in what would be his final television appearance, was presented with the very first SAG Lifetime Achievement Award by the Screen Actors Guild.
-In December of that year, a month before his 100th birthday, Burns was well enough to attend a Christmas party hosted by Frank Sinatra (who turned 80 that month), where he reportedly caught the flu, which weakened him further.
-When Burns was 96, he had signed a lifetime contract with Caesars Palace in Las Vegas to perform stand-up comedy there, which included the guarantee of a show on his centenary, January 20, 1996.
-When that day actually came, however, he was too weak to deliver the planned performance.
+Burns suffered a head injury after falling in his bathtub in 1994 and underwent surgery to remove fluid in his skull.
+He never fully recovered, and his performing career came to an end.
+In February 1995, Burns, in one of his final television appearances, was presented with the first SAG Lifetime Achievement Award by the Screen Actors Guild.
+When he was 96, he had signed a lifetime contract with Caesars Palace in Las Vegas to perform stand-up comedy there, which included the guarantee of a show on his centenary, January 20, 1996.
+But when that day came, he was too weak to give a performance.
+In December 1995, Burns was well enough to attend a Christmas party hosted by Frank Sinatra (who turned 80 that month), where he reportedly caught the flu, which weakened him further.
 He released a statement joking about how he would love for his 100th birthday to have "a night with Sharon Stone."
+His last television appearance came in a commercial for the Australian Football League's centenary season in 1996, which aired after his death.

-On March 9, 1996, 49 days after his centenary, Burns died in his Beverly Hills home.
+On March 9, 1996, Burns died in his Beverly Hills home of heart failure.
 His funeral was held three days later at the Wee Kirk o' the Heather church in Forest Lawn Memorial Park Cemetery, Glendale.
-As much as he looked forward to reaching the age of 100, Burns also stated, about a year before he died, that he also looked forward to death, saying that on the day he would die, he would be with Gracie again in Heaven.
-Upon being interred with Gracie, the crypt's marker was changed from, "Grace Allen Burns—Beloved Wife And Mother (1902–1964)" to "Gracie Allen (1902–1964) & George Burns (1896–1996)—Together Again".
-George had always said that he wanted Gracie to have top billing.
+As much as he looked forward to reaching age 100, Burns also said, about a year before he died, that he also looked forward to death, saying that on the day he would die, he would be with Allen again in Heaven.
+Upon being interred with Allen, the crypt's marker was changed from, "Grace Allen Burns—Beloved Wife And Mother (1902–1964)" to "Gracie Allen (1902–1964) & George Burns (1896–1996)—Together Again".
+Burns had always said that he wanted Allen to have top billing.

 Legacy

 George Burns has three stars on the Hollywood Walk of Fame: a motion pictures star at 1639 Vine Street, a television star at 6510 Hollywood Boulevard, and a live performance star at 6672 Hollywood Boulevard.
 The first two stars were placed during the initial installations of 1960, while the third-star ceremony was held in 1984, in the new category of live performance, or live theatre, established that year.
-Burns is also a member of the Television Hall of Fame, where he and Gracie Allen were both inducted in 1988.
+Burns is also a member of the Television Hall of Fame, where he and Gracie Allen were inducted in 1988.
+There is a street named after Burns in San Antonio, Texas.

 He is the subject of Rupert Holmes's one-actor play Say Goodnight, Gracie.